 Elder Participants (Winter/Spring 2021)

-We are workers, advocates, academics, organizers and business owners from the apparel and manufacturing industry in Los Angeles.
+We are workers, advocates, academics, organizers, and business owners from the apparel and manufacturing industry in Los Angeles.

 Nikki L.